 \subsection{Training Data}

-We aim to train the fused model to perform translation tasks across both speech and image modalities.
-An overview of the data sources is provided in \Cref{tab:data_overview}.

-For ST, we use subsets of Europarl-ST \citep{jairsan2020a} and Covost-2 \citep{wang2020covost}, sampling across multiple target languages.
-We limit training data to these subsets due to computational constraints and to demonstrate that full datasets are not strictly necessary.

-To enable the model to exploit images when translating audio, we use the M3AV corpus \citep{chen-etal-2024-m3av}, which contains English scientific talks paired with corresponding slides.
-The slides also include Paddle-OCR \citep{cui2025paddleocr} predictions, allowing the model to be trained either to predict translations directly or via an intermediate OCR step for better alignment.

-Since M3AV has limited language coverage, we augment the data by synthetically translating ASR transcripts into additional target languages (\textbf{M3AV-Aug}).
-This enables the model to handle ST with slides and supports the self-cascade mode, performing ASR first and then translation.
+We train the fused model to perform translation across speech and image modalities.
+An overview of data sources is provided in Appendix \Cref{tab:data_overview}.
+For ST, we use subsets of Europarl-ST \citep{jairsan2020a} and Covost-2 \citep{wang2020covost}, sampling multiple target languages.
+Training is limited to these subsets to reduce computational costs.
+To exploit images in audio translation, we use the M3AV corpus \citep{chen-etal-2024-m3av}, containing English scientific talks paired with slides.
+The slides include Paddle-OCR \citep{cui2025paddleocr} predictions, allowing training either for direct translation or via an intermediate OCR step for better alignment.
+Since M3AV has limited language coverage, we augment ASR transcripts with synthetic translations (\textbf{M3AV-Aug}), enabling ST with slides and supporting self-cascade training.

-Finally, for TIT, we employ the Multi30k dataset \citep{elliott-etal-2016-multi30k}, which contains images paired with captions in multiple languages.
-This task encourages the model to go beyond OCR and to leverage visual content, including objects and scene understanding, for translation.
+For TIT, we use Multi30k \citep{elliott-etal-2016-multi30k}, which pairs images with multilingual captions.
+This task encourages leveraging visual content beyond OCR, including objects and scene understanding, to improve translation.